R0NC0L4/TurtlebotConveyor/README.md

    rostopic pub joint_lr std_msgs/Float32 "data:=180.0"
    ```

-## Communication interface using custom messages
+## Communication Interface using Custom Messages

 The previous Arduino script was too onerous to use: we have defined a topic for each motor.
 The idea of the present code is to use only one ROS topic by using custom ROS messages.